beisdog/onlinecv/README.md

   * `brew install mongo`
  * start mongo:
   * `/usr/bin/mongod --dbpath "path to db" --port 27017 --smallfiles --httpinterface --rest --fork --logpath "path to logfile"`
- * swith the database implementation to mongo by clicking this link once the application is running
+ * switch the database implementation to mongo by clicking this link once the application is running
   * http://localhost:8888/rest/onlinecv/switch/mongo
   * press the link to create some example cv in the database: http://localhost:8888/rest/onlinecv/dataload